Best LED Lanterns

-The Supernova LED Lantern is a little bit smaller than the previous two lanterns at just under one pound and 3.2 x 3.2 x 7.2 inches in dimensions.
+The Supernova LED Lantern is a little bit smaller than other lanterns at just under one pound and 3.2 x 3.2 x 7.2 inches in dimensions.

 It is worth noting that various users have questioned the actual output of light emitted from this lantern.
 Perhaps, it may be a little less than advertised but, it still remains one of the best options out there.

 - The 300-lumen lantern can run up to six days